⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 Imported from @createcms/core/react (pure — no realtime peer, so it works even without realtime).
 Maps each notification type to a resolver that builds a deep link (and optional display data) from the item's fields.
 Each resolver receives meta narrowed to that type; the required fallback keeps routing total for custom and any future type.

-function createNotificationRouter<TCms>(routes: {
+function createNotificationRouter<TCMS>(routes: {

-[type]?: (n: TypedNotification<type, TCms>) => NotificationRoute;
+[type]?: (n: TypedNotification<type, TCMS>) => NotificationRoute;

 fallback: (n: NotificationListItem) => NotificationRoute;